How to Increase Your Blog Reach with Pinterest

 So what happens after this?

-There will definitely need to be a Part Two — A more in-depth review for Pinterest, Tailwind, Tailwind Tribes and possibly BoardBooster (depending).
+There will definitely need to be a Part Two — A more in-depth review for Pinterest, Tailwind and Tailwind Tribes.

 And ideally, I’d love to create a tutorial showing how I have my scheduler set up.
 With screen shots and everything.
 I’m hoping that might be beneficial for any other newbies out there.